MigrainePsylobster/Patreon-Video-Downloader/README.md

 The goal is to make it easier to setup and use on windows.

-A user-friendly desktop application for downloading videos from Patreon and other platforms.
-Perfect for subscribers who want to save content they have legitimate access to.

 ### Prerequisites
 - Python 3.8 or higher
-- Active Patreon subscription (for Patreon content)
-- Windows

 ### Installation